an-bui/new-repository/README.md

 ## Data-specific information

 This is where the metadata would go if you don't have a metadata file or sheet in your repository.

+# More information

+For more information on how to write an informative README, see the UCSB Library Research Data Service's [guide](https://perma.cc/A5PN-YF7Z).